 Airflow helps to dry out your paints.
 You need to control this where possible.
 Make sure that you don’t have any fans either overhead or aimed across your work area.
 As these will speed up your paint drying times.

 If it is hot weather don’t open the doors to allow airflow as that can have the same effect.

 6. Temperature Variance

 Temperature also makes a huge difference in how long your paints take to dry.
 If it is too cold they will dry much more slowly.
 If it is too hot they will dry more quickly.

 I had difficulty with this in the summer when the paint dried almost instantly.
 In extremely hot, dry weather with the door open for airflow lol.
 It drove me to distraction.
 That’s what made me research all this in the first place.
-And its how I found out about the alternative mentioned in the last section.
+It’s how I found out about the alternative mentioned in the last section.

 While some people quote temperatures these are for guidance only.
-This is because it depends on the humidity for where you work and the brand of paint that you use as well.
+This is because it depends on the humidity of where you work and the brand of paint that you use as well.
 So it will vary.
 Cooler temperatures are better for longer drying times (but not below 9C, 48F).
 With higher humidity.